Cardiff: Shopping

 Most of Cardiff's shopping portfolio is in the city centre around Queen Street, St Mary Street and High Street, with large suburban retail parks in Cardiff Bay, Culverhouse Cross, Leckwith, Newport Road and Pontprennau, together with markets in the city centre and Splott.
 A £675 million regeneration programme for Cardiff's St. David's Centre was completed in 2009, providing a total of 1400000 sqft of shopping space, making it one of the largest shopping centres in the United Kingdom.
 The centre was named the international shopping centre of the year in 2010 by Retail Leisure International (RLI).

 The Castle Quarter is a commercial area in the north of the city centre, which includes some of Cardiff's Victorian and Edwardian arcades: Castle Arcade, Morgan Arcade and Royal Arcade, and principal shopping streets: St Mary Street, High Street, The Hayes, and Queen Street.
+Morgan Arcade is home to Spillers Records, the world's oldest record shop.
+Cardiff has a number of markets, including the vast Victorian indoor Cardiff Central Market and the newly established Riverside Community Market, which specialises in locally produced organic produce.

 Transport

 Rail

-Cardiff Central railway station is the largest railway station in Wales, with nine platforms coping with over 12.5 million passengers a year.
+Cardiff Central railway station is the largest railway station in Wales, with eight platforms coping with over 12.5 million passengers a year.
 It provides direct services to Bridgend and Newport, long-distance, cross-Wales services to Wrexham and Holyhead, and services to Bristol, Birmingham, Manchester and London.
 Cardiff Central Station is situated within the southern border of what was known Temperance Town, a former residential area within central Cardiff.

 Cardiff Queen Street railway station is the second busiest in Wales and the hub for the Valley Lines services that connect the South Wales Valleys and the Cardiff suburbs with the city centre.
 It is located at the eastern end of the city centre and provides services to Cardiff Bay.
 Cardiff has a suburban rail system known as the Valleys & Cardiff Local Routes, operated by Transport for Wales.
 There are eight lines that serve 20 stations in the city, 26 in the wider urban area (including Taffs Well, Penarth and Dinas Powys) and more than 60 in the South Wales valleys and the Vale of Glamorgan.